zeGolem/sfetch/README.md

 You can get the source code by downloading the tar.xz archive or using git clone command.

-### simplefetch is being renamed to sfetch. as you launch the gui installer it still says simplefetch
+### simplefetch is being renamed to sfetch. the c++ filename is still simplefetch as you launch the gui installer it still says simplefetch

 ## Install
 Clone this repo.